Gurkefar/Compiler/README.md

-This is a compiler written in java with the parser generator ANTLR4
+This is an interpreter written in java with the parser generator ANTLR4

 Run `make` to generate lexer and parser classes